Skip to main content

 Overview

-Replicated security (aka interchain security V1) is an open sourced IBC application which allows cosmos blockchains to lease their proof-of-stake security to one another.
+Interchain Security (ICS) is an open source IBC application that allows Cosmos chains to lease their proof-of-stake security to one another.

-Replicated security allows anyone to launch a "consumer" blockchain using the same validator set as the "provider" blockchain by creating a governance proposal.
-If the proposal is accepted, provider chain validators start validating the consumer chain as well.
-Consumer chains will therefore inherit the full security and decentralization of the provider.
+ICS allows anyone to launch a consumer chain using a subset, or even the entire, validator set from the provider chain.
+This way, provider chain validators start validating the consumer chain as well and so consumer chains inherit security and decentralization from the provider.

 • Instant sovereignty.
 Consumers can run arbitrary app logic similar to standalone chains.
 At any time in the future, a consumer chain can elect to become a completely standalone chain, with its own validator set.